“Nāgārjuna’s Madhyamaka: A Philosophical Introduction” — Westerhoff, Jan, 2009.

 • Builds on: Candrakīrti’s Prasannapadā as primary commentarial lens; Tsongkhapa’s triple characterisation and innate/acquired distinction for the object of negation

-• Complements: westerhoff-nihilist-2016 (the article takes the monograph’s framework and pushes it toward the nihilism question)
+• Complements: westerhoff-nihilist-interpretation-2016 (the article takes the monograph’s framework and pushes it toward the nihilism question)

 • Contrasts with: kalupahana-mmk-1986 (Kalupahana’s deflationary pragmatism vs Westerhoff’s systematic reconstruction), burton-emptiness-appraised-1999 (Burton’s framework-absent nihilism vs Westerhoff’s framework-engaged anti-realism)